Table of Contents

 If you still use pen and paper to plan your routes, you’re making last-mile delivery harder than it needs to be.

-Route planning is so complicated that it can take hours to do by hand, and after all that effort, the routes you create still won’t be as efficient as they could be.
+Route planning is so complicated that it can take hours to do by hand, and after all that effort, the delivery routes you create still won’t be as efficient as they could be.

 That’s why you need last-mile delivery optimization software.
 Such software makes your routes much more efficient, so you’ll save on standard last-mile delivery costs like fuel and wages.

-3. Use A Route Planner with GPS Tracking Software
+3. Use A Commercial GPS Tracker

 Do you know what your drivers are doing?